life-itself/brevo-utils/diginomics-101/day-6.md

 This is why the growing inequality we see or experience cannot be solved by using old rules in the new economy.
 Just in the way that we can’t apply these new rules to the old economy either i.e. we can’t share the shoes at the same time, either I wear them or you do.

 We've outlined the negative impacts of using old rules in a new economy.
 But we’ve also seen a way out.
 Remember that social outcomes are the product of physical reality and social rules.
-The physical reality of the digital age, that costlessly copyable bits are fundamentally different from atoms, means that the rules we choose to use can be fundamentally different too. **New rules can lead to new outcomes, and a better economy for all of us. **
+The physical reality of the digital age, that costlessly copyable bits are fundamentally different from atoms, means that the rules we choose to use can be fundamentally different too. **New rules can lead to new outcomes, and a better economy for all of us**.

 ## Today’s summary